-There are further arguments against removing tariffs on palm oil alongside the labour and human rights issues which are of primary importance to Public Eye (see the german factsheet on palm oil):
+There are further arguments against removing tariffs on palm oil alongside the labour and human rights issues which are of primary importance to Public Eye (see factsheet on palm oil):

 - Clearing rainforests releases huge quantities of CO2 into the atmosphere, leading to the loss of significant parts of the ‘earth’s lungs’ which absorb CO2.